perploug/NotALawyerBot/README.md

 ## Contributing

 If you have suggestions for how notalawyerbot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
+The logic for detecting and looking up licenses are powered by https://github.com/perploug/license-lookup - if you wish to add support of another format or fix/submit issues - please do son on the license-lookup project tracker.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

-[ISC](LICENSE) © 2019 Per Ploug <per.ploug@zalando.de> (https://plo.ug)
+[MIT](LICENSE) © 2019 Per Ploug <per.ploug@zalando.de> (https://plo.ug)